 Product discounts: Most distributors are willing to lower their overall margins to discount a wine to achieve a “hot” price point.
 They will, however, want the producer to pay for most of that discount.
 Many distributors have minimum thresholds that they will not go beneath, so this needs to be factored into the overall costs.

-Giving Incentives: Distributors are more likely to want you to pay 100% for all incentives.
-In some cases, a winery may be able to negotiate that the distributor take responsibility for minor expenses associated with the incentive.
-I have very strong feelings about the impact of incentives, but will save that for another post.
+Giving Incentives: Distributors want you to pay 100% for all incentives.
+In some cases, a winery may be able to negotiate that the distributor takes responsibility for minor expenses associated with the incentive.
+I have very strong feelings about the impact of incentives but will save that for another post.

-Event participation: Distributors will typically ask a winery to pay 100% of all costs associated with trade shows, special events, wine dinners, retail tastings, etc. Many wineries will feel compelled to pay for a table at a trade tasting because they want will want to demonstrate their commitment.
-This is a good practice, but must be considered in the overall costs.
+Event participation: Distributors will typically ask a winery to pay 100% of all costs associated with trade shows, special events, wine dinners, retail tastings, etc. Many wineries will feel compelled to pay for a table at a trade tasting because they want to show their commitment.
+This is a good practice but must be considered in terms of overall costs.

 I’ve touched on some of the hidden expenses involved in selling a wine through distribution, but there may be others.
-It is important that anyone endeavoring to build relationships with distributors consider all the additional costs, and to do their best in negotiating a good partnership.
+It is important that anyone trying to build relationships with distributors consider all the additional costs and do their best in negotiating a good partnership.
 It’s the only way to build a sustainable sales channel.